viccro/cryptidSightings/dataDict/mediaDetails.md

 ## Sub-element: mediaDimensions

-**Description:** Dimensions related to the media: page count, size of book, seconds or frames of video, file size in bytes or pixels, etc.
+**Description:** Dimensions related to the media: word count, page count, size of book, seconds or frames of video, file size in bytes or pixels, etc.

 **Optional**